MarkWarneke/markwarneke.github.io/about.md

 ## About

-My values are an open-minded, high motivation, high energy, IT enthusiasm with a diverse background.
+My values are embracing an open-mindset and engage with high motivation and high energy.
+I am an IT enthusiasm with a diverse background.
-I started my career as an account manager and developed into a leading-edge software engineer.
+I started my career as an account manager and developed into a software engineer.

 Currently, I am employed as a Software Engineer working for Microsoft.